obiba/agate-doc/admin/pub-configuration.rst

   └── conf
       └── translations
           ├── notifications
-          │   ├── message_fr.properties
+          │   ├── messages_fr.properties
-          │   └── message_en.properties
+          │   └── messages_en.properties
-          ├── message_fr.properties
+          ├── messages_fr.properties
-          └── message_en.properties
+          └── messages_en.properties

 Note that the notification emails translations are located at a different place than the ones for the public pages.
-Note also that you can declare only the message_* properties files that are relevant (language and public pages vs. notification emails) and the content of these files can contain only the translation keys that you want to override.
+Note also that you can declare only the messages_* properties files that are relevant (language and public pages vs. notification emails) and the content of these files can contain only the translation keys that you want to override.